Overview – Palmarium Reserve

 • Unguided walking allowed

-• Artificial set-up with introduced species
+• Artificial setup with introduced species

-• Very small reserve
+• Very small reserve with no wilderness appeal

 Palmarium Reserve Safari Reviews